Shelburne Escape Line: The Oaktree Line

 The predecessor of the Shelburne Line was the Oaktree line, created by Airey Neave and James Langley of MI9 as an escape line to evacuate downed airmen by boat from Brittany in France to Dartmouth in England.
 The leader they chose for Oaktree was Vladamir Bouryschkine, a Russian-American better known as Val Williams, who had previously worked with the Pat Line.
 Canadian Raymond Labrosse went with Bouryschkine to France as the wireless operator.
 The pair were parachuted "blind" (not met on arrival) into France on 20 March 1943.
 Their radio was damaged in the jump and they were unable to communicate with MI9 in London.
 The pair had been warned not to contact survivors of the Pat Line which had been infiltrated and destroyed by the Germans, a warning Bouryschkine ignored.
 Bouryschkine went to Paris and set up an organization there to house and care for downed airmen in safehouses and then journeyed to Brittany where 90 downed airmen were awaiting evacuation.
 Thirty-nine of them were staying in the chateau of an American woman, Countess Roberta "Betty" de Mauduit.

-Attempts to organize a sea evacuation failed because Oaktree still lacked a radio.
+Attempts to organise a sea evacuation failed because Oaktree still lacked a radio.
 Bouryschkine instead led a group of airmen southwards intending to link up with the Francoise Line of Marie-Louise Dissard and cross the Pyrenees on foot to Spain.
 Bouryschkine (notoriously careless about security) and his party were captured by the Germans on 4 June 1943 in Pau.
 Labrosse made it back safely to England.
 Oaktree collapsed and many helpers in Paris and elsewhere, including Mauduit, were captured.
 Bouryschkine and Mauduit both survived imprisonment.
 The Oaktree Line was penetrated and betrayed by Gestapo agent Roger Le Neveu.